MarcoXZh/OOPJavaCourse/Assignment7 Type Compatibility and Generics/README.md

 }
 ```

-However, it is not good, because we can even return a non-`GeometricShape`, which is not correct at all!
-So a better way
+However, it is not bug-free, because we can even return a non-`GeometricShape`, which is not correct at all!
+So the next
-is to add a type parameter:
+solution could be adding a type parameter:

 ```java
 public interface GeometricShape {